tipishev/python_debugging_workshop/README.md

 ## Dungeon game

+* args, to see who entered the function/room with us
 * increase context lines number, picture of a knight opening visor
 * up and down the floors in stack, multiple floors aka elevator
 * Sphinx's ridiculous puzzle with going back in time inside a function with `jump`